boaromayo/FlatTile/README.md

 # FlatTile

-Sample game done in HTML5 using the Phaser library.
+Sample HTML5 game done in TypeScript using the Phaser library.